Gulliver (building): History

 The current site of Gulliver used to be occupied with private housing since the 19th century.
-In 1958-1960 the Kyiv Palace of Sports had been built nearby and the future building location was cleared to organize a park next to the complex, the tram line was extended there and further into Pechersk.
+In 1958–1960 the Kyiv Palace of Sports had been built nearby and the future building location was cleared to organize a park next to the complex, the tram line was extended there and further into Pechersk.
 In 1989 the park territory has been used as a construction site for Palats Sportu metro station.
+After the construction's end the park was restored and the fountain was built in it.